 In his personal life, Johns' hobbies include amateur radio, particularly space communication through amateur satellites.
 He has twice been a recipient of the Iowa Governor’s Volunteer Award for service as a volunteer Chaplain for the Iowa State Patrol, and received an Alumni Achievement Award from Midland Lutheran College in 2009.

-Johns is married, with two adult daughters and a granddaughter.
+Johns is married, with two adult daughters and two grandchildren.
 His wife, Mary, is a recently retired elementary music teacher.
 They enjoy music, travel, and bicycle riding together when weather permits.